rtolsma/rtolsma.github.io/_posts/2023-06-05-stanford-reflection.markdown

 published: true
 ---

 It's now been almost two years since graduating from Stanford, and I wanted to carve out a post to reflect deeply on how well I spent my time there, now with the benefit of hindsight, and with the additional goal of informing my future self to bias towards activities that matter longer term.
-Measuring quality of time is a multi-dimensional task, but the core aspects that I've grown to appreciate can be broadly categorized within social life, health, career, and academics[^1].
+There a variety of ways to measure quality of time, but the core aspects that I've grown to appreciate can be broadly categorized within: social life, health, career, and academics[^1].

-Since at any given time, I found myself split between these categories simultaneously, I'll present a quarter by quarter rating of each with some brief commentary and use (\*) to highlight particularly high quality experiences or activities.
+Since at any given time, I found myself optimizing between these categories simultaneously, I'll present a quarter by quarter rating of each with some brief commentary and use (\*) to highlight particularly high quality experiences or activities.